reactivepixel/Max-Bot/readme.md

 When running the bot locally ensure that you have followed the installation instructions above and have docker running.

-Use Docker Copose to start and stop the container with the bot client.
+Use Docker Compose to start and stop the container with the bot client.

 ```
 docker-compose down && docker-compose up --build